tomczak724/Number_Classification_Neural_Network/README.md

 ### About the Network
 ___

-The code supports defining a network with an arbitrary number of hidden layers each containing an arbitrary number of neurons.
+The neural network infrastructure is encapsulated in the `NumberClassifier` object.
-For testing purposes I decided to go with two hidden layers each containing 28 neruons.
+It generates the infrastructure for a fully-connected neural network with an arbitrary number of hidden layers each containing an arbitrary number of neurons (*Note: Convolutional NNs generally tend to do better with image classification, which I may explore as an extension of this project*).